-If the word used in the ULB would be natural and give the right meaning in your language, consider using it.
-If not, here is another option.
+If the word used in the ULT would be natural and give the right meaning in your language, consider using it.
+If not, here are other strategies.

-- 1. Use the word "go", "come", "take" or "bring" that would be natural in your language. - 2.
-Use another word that expresses the right meaning.
+1. Use the word "go," "come," "take," or "bring" that would be natural in your language.

-- 1. Use the words that would be natural in your language. - But you will be free from my oath if you come to my relatives and they will not give her to you.
-(Genesis 24:41 ULB) - But you will be free from my oath if you go to my relatives and they will not give her to you. - 2.
-Use another word that expresses the right meaning. - When you have come to the land that Yahweh your God gives you, and when you take possession of it and begin to live in it (Deuteronomy 17:14 ULB) - "When you have arrived in the land that Yahweh your God gives you possess it and live in it," - Yahweh said to Noah, "Come, you and all your household, into the ark (Genesis 7:1 ULB) - o "Yahweh said to Noah, "Enter, you and all your household, into the ark"
+2. Use another word that expresses the right meaning.

+(1) Use the word "go," "come," "take," or "bring" that would be natural in your language.

+But you will be free from my oath if you come

+to my relatives and they will not give her to you.
+(Genesis 24:41 ULT)

+But you will be free from my oath if you qo to my relatives and they will not give her to you.

+Some time after this, his wife Elizabeth became pregnant, but she did not go out in public for five months.
+(Luke 1:24 UST)

+Some time after this, his wife Elizabeth became pregnant, but she did not come out in public for five months.

+(2) Use another word that expresses the right meaning.

+When you have come

+to the land that Yahweh your God gives you, and when you take possession of it and begin to live in it...
+(Deuteronomy 17:14 ULT)

+"When you have arrived in the land that Yahweh your God gives you, and when you take possession of it and begin to live in it..."

+Yahweh said to Noah, "Come

+, you and all your household, into the ark...
+(Genesis 7:1 ULT)

+"Yahweh said to Noah, "Enter, you and all your household, into the ark..."

+Some time after this, his wife Elizabeth became pregnant, but she did not go out in public for five months.
+(Luke 1:24 UST)

+Some time after this, his wife Elizabeth became pregnant, but she did not appear in public for five months.